 As discussed in the previous article, so far we have assumed ideal optics, with spherical wavefronts propagating into and out of the lens’ Entrance and Exit pupils respectively.
 That would only be true if there were no aberrations.
 In that case the photon distribution within the pupils would be uniform and such an optical system would be said to be diffraction limited.

-On the other hand if lens imperfections, aka aberrations, were present the photon distribution in the Exit Pupil would be distorted, thus unable to form a perfectly spherical wavefront out of it, with consequences on the intensity distribution of photons reaching the image.
+On the other hand if lens imperfections, aka aberrations, were present the photon distribution in the Exit Pupil would be distorted, thus unable to form a perfectly spherical wavefront out of it, with consequences for the intensity distribution of photons reaching the image.

 Either pupil can be used to fully describe the light collection and concentration characteristics of a lens.
 In imaging we are typically interested in what happens after the lens so we will choose to associate the performance of the optics with the Exit Pupil.
-Continue reading An Introduction to Pupil Aberrations
+Continue reading An Introduction to Pupil Aberrations→

 We’ve seen in the last article that the job of an ideal photographic lens is simple: to receive photons from a set of directions bounded by a spherical cone with its apex at a point on the object; and to concentrate them in directions bounded by a spherical cone with its apex at the corresponding point on the image.
 In photography both cones are assumed to be in air.

 In this article we will distill the photon collecting and distributing function of a complex lens down to its terminal properties, the Entrance and Exit Pupils, allowing us to deal with any lens simply and consistently.
-Continue reading Pupils and Apertures
+Continue reading Pupils and Apertures→

 In answering this question we will discover the Camera Equation as a function of opening angles – and set the stage for the next article on lens pupils.
-By the way, all quantities in this article depend on wavelength, which will be assumed in the formulas to make them more readable.
+By the way, all quantities in this article depend on wavelength and position in the Field of View, which will be assumed in the formulas to make them readable, see Appendix I for a more formally correct version of Equation (1).

 As a landscape shooter I often wonder whether old rules for DOF still apply to current small pixels and sharp lenses.
 I therefore roughly measured the spatial resolution performance of my Z7 with 24-70mm/4 S in the center to see whether ‘f/8 and be there’ still made sense today.
 The journey and the diffraction-simple-aberration aware model were described in the last few posts.
 The results are summarized in the Landscape Aperture-Distance charts presented here for the 24, 28 and 35mm focal lengths.

 I also present the data in the form of a simplified plot to aid making the right compromises when the focusing distance is flexible.
 This information is valid for the Z7 and kit in the center only.
 It probably just as easily applies to cameras with similarly spec’d pixels and lenses.
-Continue reading Diffracted DOF Aperture Guides: 24-35mm
+Continue reading Diffracted DOF Aperture Guides: 24-35mm→

 After an exhausting two and a half hour hike you are finally resting, sitting on a rock at the foot of your destination, a tiny alpine lake, breathing in the thin air and absorbing the majestic scenery.
 A cool light breeze suddenly rips the surface of the water, morphing what has until now been a perfect reflection into an impressionistic interpretation of the impervious mountains in the distance.